docsforadobe/premiere-scripting-guide/3 - Project object/project.rst

 **Description**

-Exports an OMF file of the specified sequence, using the specified settings.
+Exports an OMF file of the specified :ref:`sequence`, using the specified settings.

 **Parameters**